Xaik89/ml_pipeline/README.md

 5) you can run jupyter notebook with examples from this repo that uses api code.

 ---
-## Architecture of the system to make it scalable
+## The architecture of the system to make it scalable.

 ![image](https://user-images.githubusercontent.com/10304038/125674920-127f026c-423d-41fb-a6b1-ba5448b279eb.png)